 Organic member engagement may not be enough for continued member and financial growth.
 Co-ops should be proactive when it comes to member recruitment, retention, and appreciation.
 A big part of this will come from how the co-op markets itself and communicates with its members.
 Other strategies might include more personal interactions with members that highlight their role in the co-op and directly engage them from the outset.

 These five strategies can be used to help orient new members of a co-op:

-Upon approval of new members, the board/management should provide each member with a package containing important information about the co-op.
-Depending on the preferences of members and resources of the co-op this could be delivered in print, online, or made available in a ‘members only’ section of the website.
-This package could include:
+Once a new member is approved, the board/management should give them a package of important information about the co-op.
+This could be delivered in print, online, or made available in a ‘members only’ section of the website.